 While the Raspberry Pi 3 stands out as the most recognizable SBC on the market, SBCs for running Chrome OS and Android remain plentiful.

 The Banana Pi M3 and Odroid-XU4 offer premium performance, while the Tinker Board and Udoo-x86 usher in stellar OS compatibility and maker functionality.
-The Raspberry Pi, with its enormous user base, is a top choice with loads of distributions, project ideas, and resources.
+But, the Raspberry Pi, with its enormous user base, still remains a top choice with loads of distributions, project ideas, and resources.
+Will the Nvidia Jetson Nano replace the Raspberry Pi?
+Only time will tell.